Honda Civic Insurance Rates

 Wyoming | $1,348 | -$164 | -10.8% |

-Using high physical damage deductibles could cut prices by as much as $600 annually, while buying higher liability limits will increase premiums.
-Moving from a 50/100 limit to a 250/500 limit will cost up to $358 extra every year.
+Opting for high physical damage deductibles could cut prices by as much as $600 every year, whereas increasing liability limits will cost you more.
+Moving from a 50/100 bodily injury protection limit to a 250/500 limit will cost up to $358 more each year.
 View Rates by Deductible or Liability Limit

-With such a large range in prices, the best way to find out which insurance company is cheapest is to get quotes from multiple companies.
-Each insurance company uses a different method to calculate prices, and quoted prices will be substantially different from one company to the next.
+With such a large range in prices, the best way to find out exactly what you will pay is to do a rate comparison and see which company has the best price.
+Each insurance company utilizes a different rate formula, and prices will be substantially different.

 Insurance Rates by Trim Level and Model Year